micmejia/bible-dump/AMPC/Luke/Luke 5.md

-And no one after drinking old wine immediately desires new wine, for he says, The old is good _or_ _better_.
+And no one after drinking old wine immediately desires new wine, for he says, The old is good or better.